-Please see Our response to Coronavirus (COVID-19) page for more information.
+Please see our response to coronavirus (COVID-19) for the latest information.

 The quality and standard of health care provided to prisoners is the same as that provided in the community through the public health system.
 Qualified medical staff provide on-site health care in every prison.
 Justice Health is responsible for the delivery of health services for persons in Victorian prisons.

 On entry to prison

 On entry to prison, a physical and mental health assessment is conducted so that health staff are aware of the prisoner's health and medication needs.
 A prisoner’s physical and mental wellbeing is reviewed by health staff each time they move between prisons.

 Qualified doctors, nurses, mental health nurses and other allied health professionals provide on-site health care in every prison.
 The primary services in Victorian prisons include the following:

 - general practitioner (GP) services

 Prisoners with disabilities have full access to the range of health services provided to non-disabled prisoners.
 In addition, a range of specialised services are available, covering cognitive impairment, sensory and physical disability and psychiatric disability.